trisulnsm/dinodoc/trisuldocs/docs/ag/license/intro.md

 That number 4087ACCD-4B0B-DE11-833A-00248CB93BDE is called the MachineID.

-## Finding out how many internal IPs I have
+## Finding Out How Many Internal IPs I Have

 The license size depends on the number of maximum number of simultnaneously active Internal IPs.
 To get this number